 On April 4th 2020, my husband and I found out we were expecting our second baby.
 We had one little girl, just a year and two months old at the time.
 I was 27 years old, my husband 33.
 No history of any genetic concerns from either sides of the family and we had one healthy pregnancy & child already, so trisomy 18 was not anywhere on our radar as we waited for our 20 week ultrasound apt.
 We had opted out of any testing or ultrasounds sooner since the pregnancy seemed to be going well and we weren’t anticipating any concerns.

-We continued the pregnancy with nothing more than check ups for me that consisted of doppler heart checks for our baby, measurements of my fundus and basic vital signs.
+So, we continued the pregnancy with nothing more than check ups that consisted of doppler heart checks for our baby, measurements of my fundus and basic vital signs.

 I started feeling my contractions right away, so I asked for an epidural.
 I had been told to get an epidural to help ease Ben’s pain as well.
 We delivered our beautiful baby boy alive at 2227 hours!
-Benjamin Elisha was a miracle, he lived 52 seconds according to doctor records, he never cried but I saw light in his eyes for a second as I hugged him tight and kissed him on my chest and told him how much I loved him and how sorry I was.
+Benjamin Elisha was in our arms, he lived 52 seconds only, he never cried but I saw light and movement in his eyes for a second as I hugged him tight and kissed him on my chest and told him how much I loved him and how sorry I was.
 I would’ve done anything to heal him, raise him, take his place, to change the whole situation, but those are things I can’t make happen.

-He was 4lbs 12oz, 17 and ¾ inches long; he was completely beautiful.
+He was 4lbs 12oz and 17 and ¾ inches long; he was completely beautiful.
 He was warm and felt heavier in my arms than I had expected.
 I am so grateful I was able to hug him and kiss him alive and tell him I loved him.
-52 seconds is never enough for parents but we are overwhelmed with love for him and those 52 seconds we got with him.
+52 seconds is never enough but we were overwhelmed with his little love for those 52 seconds we got with him.
 It was worth all the pain, emotionally and physically and even though I wouldn’t have wanted it that way, it was more than we were expecting, and we were grateful.

 My husband and I have no regrets.
 Every second with our boy worth the struggle.
-I pray if you are facing this you know you aren’t alone and Christ will and has gone before as well.
+I pray if you are facing this you know you aren’t alone and Christ will and has gone before you and your baby.
 I pray your baby is a great comfort to your heart and his or her purposes are carried out completely, even if they are as short as 9 months and 52 seconds.
-Babies are a blessing beyond measure, trisomy or not.
+Babies are a blessing, trisomy or not.
 I pray if you have lived one of these stories you believe in hope again.
 Since this entry, my husband and I have had another healthy baby.
 Jacob Jedidiah, Jedidiah after the son given to David in the Bible after the loss of his first son with Bethsheba.
 We have our Lily, our Ben and our JJ and we are hoping for more and comforted to know we have only walked the Trisomy journey once.